Mr-Annonym/KeyFilter/README.md

 ## Usage

-The program should be implemented in a single source file named `keyfilter.c`.
 Input data will be read from standard input (stdin), and output will be printed to standard output (stdout).

 ### Compilation and Execution